-Our founder and CEO Joy Hibbins has written for the Huffington Post, The Guardian, The Independent and The Telegraph.
+Our founder and CEO Joy Hibbins has written for the Huffington Post, The Guardian, The Independent, The Telegraph and The Metro.
 She writes about topics relating to mental health and suicide and often raises concerns about situations which happen to our clients, or about gaps in current services.
 Links to some of her articles are below.

 A number of her articles/blogs have made the front page of the Huffington Post including

 “Men and Suicide: What They Are Telling Us About The Kind Of Care They Want”

 “Please Don’t Call Us Difficult To Engage“, focuses on why some people find it hard to engage with services.
 It has repeatedly attracted the comment “All mental health professionals should read this”.

 “If Clinicians Feel That A Patient’s Suicide Is Inevitable, What Hope Is There For The Patient?” has been widely praised.
 Joy writes from her own experience as a patient, and from a professional perspective: https://www.huffingtonpost.co.uk/entry/if-clinicians-feel-that-a-patients-suicide-is-inevitable_uk_5aa7c9b6e4b082994459d033

 You can find Joy’s other blogs on her Huff Post author page.
 There is some info about Joy followed by all her most recent Huff Post UK pieces:-